tinkerhub/useless_project_temp/README.md

 - Member 2: Niranjan S - College of Engineering, Attingal

 ### Project Description
--"Born or Grown...what's more profitable?"
-Oru vazha is a fun web app that humorously estimates how much profit your parents could have earned if they had planted a plaintain tree on the day you born
+Our parents always say "Oru vaazha vechal mathi aayirunnu.."
+We usually laugh and ignore it..But what if it was another timeline?
+What if our parents planted a vaazha instead.?
+We took that question seriously and worked for the solution..

 ### The Problem (that doesn't exist)
--
+-Many of us often reflect on life choices and wonder, “What if things were different?”.
+In a lighthearted context, we questioned: What if parents invested in something simple and sustainable, like planting a plantain tree on the day their child was born?
+How much profit could that decision have generated today?

 ### The Solution (that nobody asked for)
-[How are you solving it?
-Keep it fun!]
+-"Born or Grown...what's more profitable?"
+Oru vazha is a fun web app that humorously estimates how much profit your parents could have earned if they had planted a plaintain tree on the day you born.Our "oru vazha calculation" is an interactive and humorous web application that:

+Collects user details (Name, Date of Birth, Place, and Tea/Coffee preference).

+Simulates analysis with witty loading messages (“Regressing… Regretting… Questioning life choices…”).

+Delivers a fun, nostalgic profit estimation of what a single plantain tree could have earned.

+This solution turns a simple “what if” scenario into an engaging experience that blends humor, user interaction, and awareness of long-term investments and sustainability.

 ## Technical Details
 ### Technologies/Components Used